twister-php/sql/README.md

 ```
 SELECT 1, 2, "Hello World", NOW()
 ```
-Numeric values are not quoted (even when they are in strings)
+Note: 'numeric' values are not quoted (even when they are in strings)

 Exactly the same escaping rules as [`mysqli::real_escape_string`](http://php.net/manual/en/mysqli.real-escape-string.php) apply.